 Due to the floor joists sinking the floor sloped the wrong way for drainage.
-The whole floor was removed, the floor joists adjusted and new floor sheeting installed.
+The flooring was removed, the floor joists adjusted and new floor sheeting installed.

 The old window above the bath was also removed and a larger window installed to allow more natural light to enter the bathroom.